willmeierart/CWUE/notepad.md

 + locations now need to have an individual prices thing (maybe that goes under washes in gcms)
   + also individual fast-passes?
 + there are multiple fastpasses? >> maybe not now
++ testimonial feedback needs to send email directly to email address